sandraswiderek/movie_pipeline/README.md

 ### Data Ingestion 📥
 - User uploads a CSV file to Cloud Storage.
 - This event triggers a Cloud Run Job to clean the file (quotes, semicolons), add a title hash, and save it into a processed bucket.
-- Data is loaded into a BigQuery temp table, validated, and merged into the main table.
+- Data is loaded into a BigQuery staging table, validated, and merged into the main table.

 ### Enrichment 🔑
 - A scheduled Cloud Run Job calls the OMDb API.
-- It checks which ```title_hash``` values from the main fact table don’t yet have metadata.
+- It checks which ```title_hash``` values from the main fact table that are not already enriched.
 - For those titles, it retrieves attributes (genre, director, actors, ratings, box office, etc.).
 - The results are stored in a separate movie details table in BigQuery.
 - ⚠️ No new movies are added – only titles that already exist in the CSV data are enriched.
 - 🔄 API Limit: the free OMDb API key allows only 1,000 queries per day, so the job processes up to 900 daily to stay under the limit.

 ### Modeling 🧩
-- Dataform creates a joined view between the fact table and the enrichment table.
+- Dataform creates a joined view between the revenues table and the movie details table.
 - From this, five materialized views are generated:
 ```fact_daily_revenue```
 ```dim_movie```